donkuri/japanese-resources/README.md

 ## Learning guides

 This section is dedicated to Japanese learning guides.
-You should start here if you don't know much about learning Japanese, immersion or if you just want a refresher.
+Start here unless you know what you're doing.

-- [Immersion-Based Japanese Learning](https://donkuri.github.io/learn-japanese/guide/) - Frequently updated guide introducing everything you need to learn Japanese.
+- [Immersion-Based Japanese Learning](https://donkuri.github.io/learn-japanese/guide/) - Frequently updated guide introducing everything you need in order to learn Japanese.
 Written by [yours truly](https://github.com/donkuri/).
 - [TMW's guide to learning Japanese](https://learnjapanese.moe/guide/) - Fantastic guide that has helped thousands learn Japanese using immersion.
 Written by shoui.
 - [Animecards' learning Japanese guide](https://animecards.site/learningjapanese/) - A much more concise guide dedicated to learning Japanese through immersion, but not updated as often.
 Written by QM.

 ## Hiragana & Katakana

-Hiragana and katakana (commonly called *kana* together) form two basic alphabets used in Japanese and are often the starting point in one's Japanese learning journey.
+Hiragana and katakana (commonly called *kana* together) form two basic alphabets used in Japanese.
 You may or may not want to learn how to write them, but at the very least you will need to be able to recognize and read them.

 - Memorizing the kana
   - [Ved's kana learning game](https://vedxyz.github.io/kana/) - The most complete kana learning game.
 Do this for a few days to learn kana.